 </script>

-I am making an HTTP Post type of AJAX request to the API method.
-It’s URL is:
+I am making an HTTP Post type of call to the Web API with XMLHttpRequest (XHR) object.
+The URL to which this call is made is:

 https://localhost:44324/api/Reservation/UploadFile